ajbanjara/Wireshark/Development/LifeCycle.md

 - [Development/Trunk-1.0](/Development/Trunk-1.0)
 - [Development/BetaReleases](/Development/BetaReleases)

-## End of Life planning
+## End of Support planning

-In order to limit the development burden, support for a (old-)stable release is eventually ended.
-This is the planning for abandoning old releases.
-A note is added why such release may still be relevant for you.
+Each major release is supported for a minimum of 18 months.
+Specific notes for each release can be found below.

 | Version | Stable Release Date | End of Support               | Notes |
 |----|----|----|----|